jaypalexa/baseballink/pages/magazine/vol_1_no_2/bi_vol_1_no_2_decline_of_the_minors.md

   </p>

   <p>
-    After riding a long wave of popularity, the minor leagues &mdash; once known as "true baseball" &mdash; appear to be losing their appeal...and their fans.
-Not so long ago, people came in droves to the old ballpark &mdash; whether to witness the quirky promotion or to cheer loudly and proudly for the home team &mdash; and most parks were at or near capacity on a nightly basis.
-Now the inviting atmosphere that once defined and separated minor league baseball has been replaced by half-empty stadiums with teams struggling to stay in business &mdash; a sad microcosm of professional sports (more business than sport, unfortunately) in America today.
+    After riding a long wave of popularity, the minor leagues&mdash;once known as "true baseball"&mdash;appear to be losing their appeal...and their fans.
+Not so long ago, people came in droves to the old ballpark&mdash;whether to witness the quirky promotion or to cheer loudly and proudly for the home team&mdash;and most parks were at or near capacity on a nightly basis.
+Now the inviting atmosphere that once defined and separated minor league baseball has been replaced by half-empty stadiums with teams struggling to stay in business&mdash;a sad microcosm of professional sports (more business than sport, unfortunately) in America today.
   </p>

   <p>